 Acquisition price: $390 million

-SalesforceIQ is a CRM platform that provides customers with an easy-to-use platform for enhancing customer relationships.
+SalesforceIQ is a CRM platform that provides customers an easy-to-use platform for enhancing customer relationships.

-What came after the acquisition: Since the acquisition, Salesforce has implemented algorithms to improve comprehension of workplace activities.
+What came after the acquisition: Salesforce has implemented algorithms to improve comprehension of workplace activities since the acquisition.
 The algorithms acquire data from various sources, such as:

 Year: 2011